 The six projects selected to the the 2017 workshop

-The 2017 workshop will be led by international experienced professionals including :
+The 2017 workshop was led by international experienced professionals including :

 – Claire Lajoumard (Acrobates Films) – producer – France